provable-things/corda-api/README.md

 #### Execute the example on TestNet:

-Run `deployNodes` as in the previous paragraph and then load the generated `oraclize-corda-api-x.x.jar` into the plugins folder of your node on TestNet:
+Copy the jar produced by the previous step into your node's plugin folder on Testnet like the following:

 ```bash
 scp build/nodes/aNode/plugins/oraclize-corda-api-X.X.X.jar <host:port>:~/plugins/
 ```

-Run the jar and type in the **`crash`** shell the following:
+Run your CordApp and type in the **`crash`** shell the following:

 ```bash
 >>> start Example amount: 10